 About Us

 Northern Lights Aid (NLA) is a Greek NGO operating in Kavala, Greece.
-Its focus is to improve the quality of life of refugees currently residing in the country.
+Its focus is to improve the quality of life of people seeking safety currently residing in the country.

 NLA works in support of people living in enforced exile in the Kavala Perigiali Camp.
-A large part of the Camp population is considered vulnerable, including pregnant women, single parents, and people with a medical vulnerability.
-NLA also offers its services to several low-income families living in the wider Greek community.
+A large part of the camp population is considered vulnerable, including pregnant women, single parents, and people with a medical vulnerability.
+NLA also offers its services to local residents of Kavala.

 The situation for refugees in Greece is characterized by a lack of stability and an uncertain future.
-NLA works hard to offer stable and consistent support through our projects, which focus on material needs, psychosocial relief and personal development.
+NLA thrives to offer stable and consistent support through our projects, focusing on material needs, psychosocial relief and educational opportunities.

-The NLA team is made up of international volunteers, local people and community volunteers who reside in the camp and is suppoorted by a remote Board.
-We operate in close collaboration with local people, the authorities, and international NGOs to build sustainable and consistent projects.
+The NLA team is composed of international, local and community volunteers, and is supported by a remote board.
+We operate in close collaboration with local organisations, authorities, and international NGOs to develop sustainable and consistent projects.

 Our History

-In September 2015, the founders of Northern Lights Aid traveled to the island of Lesvos, Greece in response to the emerging humanitarian crisis.
+In September 2015, Northen Lights Aid’s founders traveled to the island of Lesvos, Greece, in response to the emerging humanitarian crisis.
 Quickly realizing the desperate need for support on the island, the founders decided to make Lesvos their base of operation.

-After several months working on Lesvos, with a changing political climate in Europe and the presence of more organisations on the island, it was decided that NLA was needed elsewhere.
+After several months working on Lesvos, with a changing political climate in Europe and the increasing presence of organisations on the island, it was decided that NLA was needed elsewhere.
 In March 2016 the northern border of Greece became the new base for NLA.
-During this time, it supported Hara camp, near Idomeni and focussed on providing food and material support as well as providing shelter and activities for children.
+During this time, it supported the Hara camp, near Idomeni and focused on providing food and material support as well as shelter and activities for children.

 Our Values